dandpb/jung-edu-app/docs/USER_GUIDE.md

 3. **Saving**
    - Click "Salvar" (Save) to store your note
-   - Click "Cancelar" (Cancel) to discard
+   - Click "Cancel" to discard

 ### Managing Notes